Accelerating Globally Optimal Consensus Maximization in Geometric Vision: Conclusion

 \section{Conclusion}

 In this work, we have introduced a general strategy to speed-up the solution of globally optimal consensus maximization via branch-and-bound.
 The proposed strategy consists of---for an $n$-dimensional problem---simply branching over an $(n-1)$-dimensional space, and then solving for the remaining variable globally optimally using interval stabbing.
 Though the latter step takes on $\mathcal{O}(\log M)$ complexity, its cost is typically compensated for by the fact that much fewer volumes are created by branching over a smaller-dimensional space.
 Furthermore, embedding the globally optimal interval stabbing mechanism typically leads to tighter lower bounds, thereby causing earlier pruning of sub-optimal branches.
-We have validated our approach on three fundamental geometric registration problems, including camera resectioning, relative camera pose estimation, and point set registration.
-In the latter case, we have even extended the application to the correspondence-less case by running the optimization over exhaustive match lists.
+We have validated our approach on four fundamental geometric registration problems, including camera resectioning, relative camera pose estimation, point set registration, and rotation and focal length estimation.
+In the case of point set registration, we have further extended the application to the correspondence-less case by running the optimization over exhaustive match lists.
 This variant of the correspondence-less registration scenario is successfully solved owing to the algorithm's strong ability to handle extreme outlier ratios.
 The attained execution times often hind at potential use in real-time applications, thereby lifting the relevance of globally optimal consensus maximization from a pure validation tool to a viable solution for online processing.